How to Make Your Bitcoin Bulletproof

 As a Bitcoin holder, you’re the lock, key, and armed security guard of your own personal bank vault.
 You can choose to build Fort Knox around your crypto hodlings, or you can leave the front door open.

-I love how many folks have been getting into Bitcoin either for investing, playing online poker, or just a better way of buying and selling on the internet.
+I love how many folks have been getting into Bitcoin either for investing, playing online poker at sites that accept it, or just a better way of buying and selling on the internet.
 Unfortunately, new Bitcoin users are also the most susceptible to theft.

 There are a ton of great guides online from both the mainstream media and the cryptosphere about how to get Bitcoin and put it in a decent Bitcoin wallet.
 There’s less available about how to protect your Bitcoin.
 Even fewer sources tell you everything you need to know in one place.